Gonzih/blog.gonzih.me/source/_posts/2015-02-15-ln-sf-usr-bin-emacs-usr-bin-vim.markdown

 But as a modal editing kind of guy I was unable to comprehend finger bending experience that default key bindings in emacs give you.

 I tried evil mode, but it went not so well.
-Problem is that I'm also using programmer dvorak layout, so I need to remap couple of keys for better comport.
+Problem is that I'm also using programmer dvorak layout, so I need to remap couple of keys for better comfort.
 I failed all my previous attempts because it was not very trivial at that time to remap those keys everywhere.
 Also probably my lack of patience played against me.
 So I gave up and continued using vim (something like 5 years of hapiness).